markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ![Hero section with full width and un-styled call to action](assets/lesson-2/1401-hero-broken.jpg)

-Let's add some styles to :
+Let's add some styles to our CTA:

 - Create a CSS rule for the element with a class of `hero-cta` and make it look like this: